Skip to content

 Source code in src/flet_easy/core/app.py

-def add_pages(self, group_pages: Union[List[AddPagesy], AddPagesy]) -> None:
+def add_pages(self, group_pages: Union[list[AddPagesy], AddPagesy]) -> None:

 """Add pages from other files.